 Are you ready to embark on the challenge of hiking the Appalachian Trail, or want to know how to prepare for hiking up Kilimanjaro?
-In this article, we will talk about fitness tips, gear recommendations and more information for how to train for a thru hike.
+In this article, we will talk about fitness tips, gear recommendations and more information for how to train for a thru hike for beginners.

 What Is Thru-Hiking?

 Thru hiking is hiking an established long-distance trail end to end within one hiking season.
 The term thru hike can also be used more generally to refer to any hiking trip where you are carrying your own gear on your back for overnight trips.
 In comparison with camping, you’ll be using the power of your own legs to arrive at your destination, and often with a large backpack in tow.